How Cogeco increased its profitability by implementing a lean solution

 Cogeco’s technical distribution center in Burlington, Ontario, is one of Canada’s drop-off points for Internet modem and cable device repair.
 In 2011, the company’s management carried out a Kaizen Blitz to improve the efficiency of its device repair process.
 The process was indeed challenging but did have the desired outcome!

 Read on to find out how Cogeco integrated a lean solution into its operations and how it dealt with resistance to change.

-A consulting firm hired by Cogeco was tasked with analyzing just how efficient the Ontario warehouse was with regards to best practices.
+A consulting firm hired by Cogeco was tasked with analyzing just how efficient the Ontario warehouse was with regard to best practices.
 Once all was said and done, the results were in, and they were dismal.
 The production line was in no way efficient.
-“At that time nobody knew on the floor if we were productive or not because we had no way to measure and we can’t improve something that we don’t measure,” explains Bill Jeffries, Cogeco’s warehouse manager.
+“At that time, nobody knew on the floor if we were productive or not because we had no way to measure, and we can’t improve something that we don’t measure,” explains Bill Jeffries, Cogeco’s warehouse manager.

 The consulting firm was asked to teach the staff about lean manufacturing and to carry out a Kaizen blitz.
 So, over the course of an intense week, management and some of the field staff analyzed current production methods.
 Then, the entire team of 30 workers, along with the consultants, began implementing new practices for device repair.

 Download the PDF or image version of this case study